jennybc/row-oriented-workflows/ex09_row-summaries.md

     a general solution.
   - Correctness.
-If you extract the numeric columns or the variables whose names start with `"t"`, compute `rowMeans()` on them, and then column-binpd the result back to the data, you are responsible for making sure that the two objects are absolutely, positively row-aligned.
+If you extract the numeric columns or the variables whose names start with `"t"`, compute `rowMeans()` on them, and then column-bind the result back to the data, you are responsible for making sure that the two objects are absolutely, positively row-aligned.